citation-style-language/abbreviations/ncbi/README.md

 Click on the above web links to open the respective journal catalogues.

-Use the `Send to` dialogue at the bottom of the web page to save the entire catalogue as an XML file:
+Use the `Send to` dialogue at the bottom of each web page to save the entire catalogue as an XML file:

 ![](screenshot/send_to.png)